AidanMJ25/Blog/content/posts/I Could Write This Blog in Notepad.md

 ---

+### The Right Balance: Workflow Over Design

+What makes this setup perfect for me is that it lets me focus on the part I actually care
+about: the backend and the posting workflow.
+I never wanted to spend hours tweaking a front-end or dragging blocks around to make a site look just right.
+With Hugo, I pick a theme once, and that’s it.
+The design takes care of itself.

+What matters to me is how I write, publish, and maintain my blog.
+And in that respect, Hugo
++ GitHub Pages is ideal.
+My workflow is streamlined: write in Markdown, commit to Git, push, and I’m done.
+I get all the reliability, portability, and automation I want on the backend without having to think about the front-end at all.

+---

 ### Backups Made Simple

 Because my site is nothing more than a folder of Markdown files and a Git repository, backing